How Much Does High School Student Travel Really Cost?

 Here’s exactly how much to budget for student travel, what’s included, and how to make it affordable.

-Your program fee covers the essentials that ensure safe, meaningful experiences for high school students abroad:
+Your program tuition covers the essentials that ensure safe, meaningful experiences for high school students abroad:

 Accommodation: Carefully vetted lodges, homestays, or student housing that balance comfort with cultural immersion.
 All meet our safety standards.